There's a part where you fill out a career description when you move to a career job.

 It's a well-known technique, or it's seen externally, so it's enough to explain what you're already in charge of in terms of anyone's knowledge.

-Same Tag Is it advantageous to get a job before college or after graduation?
+Same Tag Is it okay to quit in a week after joining the company?